Spam protection

 Use the built-in Google reCAPTCHA integration to protect against spam and fraudulent responses.
 To set up spam protection, use the recaptcha

-during instantiation.
-Learn how to create the site key (also known as a reCAPTCHA key).
+during instantiation. (also known as a reCAPTCHA key).
 Once this is done, your forms will be protected.

 recaptcha